-The dimensions of documentation discussed below have been developed as a best practices approach for defining complete documentation that both establishes the individual as a person with a disability and provides a rationale for reasonable accommodations.
+Disability Services at Vermont Tech is committed to clarity of communication in our support of students.
 By identifying the essential dimensions of documentation, the college allows for flexibility in accepting documentation from the full range of theoretical and clinical perspectives.
-This enhances consistency and provides stakeholders with the information they need to assist students in establishing eligibility for services and receiving appropriate accommodations.
+This approach enhances consistency and provide stakeholders (students, prospective students, parents and professionals) with the information we need to assist students in establishing eligibility for services and receiving appropriate accommodations.

-1. The credentials of the evaluator(s).
+1. The credentials of the evaluator(s)